The Pros and Cons of Coloring Books and Their Effects on Children's Creativity

 Though there are some people who think that coloring books are bad as there are some others who believe that they are good materials for children, some others think there's simply a time and place for them.

 Those people in that said group believe that though they are aware of the criticisms of the books as well as their benefits, they think that they are good.
-They would have kids use them at certain occasions when they are necessary or once in a while.
+They would have kids use them at certain occasions when they are necessary or used occasionally.
 (Kids can balance creating own pictures on blank paper and coloring in coloring books.
 Most of the time doing so has no profound effect on creativity.)

 Despite some people lauding them as well as some others condemning them, coloring books are still here to stay.